Saumya4321/2d-brain-tumor-segmentation/README.md

 # Uncertainty Analysis of Augmentation Techniques in Brain Tumor Segmentation

-## Motivation
-This project was undertaken as the final project for the '*AI for Medical Image Analysis - DS261*' course @ CDS, IISc.

 ## Overview
 This study evaluates a standard U-Net architecture (incorporating focal loss to address class imbalance) for brain tumor segmentation tasks and compares the effect of data augmentation on segmentation performance.
 The model